Kev-HL/house-price-prediction/README.md

 Main notebook containing whole process with:
 - EDA, data cleaning and feature engineering
-- Model training with different types of models (Ridge regression, Random Forest, CatBoost Regressor, standard MLP, and TabTransformer-lite)
+- Model training with different types of models
 - Model evaluation and comparison
 - Final predictions